ccoutant/dwarf-locations/016-overlay-composite-location-descriptions.md

 		DW_OP_breg5 (2), DW_OP_lit2, DW_OP_lit1, DW_OP_overlay
 		DW_OP_breg5 (3), DW_OP_lit3, DW_OP_lit1, DW_OP_overlay)

-*FIXME: Add a more realistic example where a structure stays in memory while one of its members is promoted to a register -- where we can use the memory location as the base.
+*FIXME: Add an example where a structure stays in memory while one of its members is promoted to a register -- where we can use the memory location as the base.

-### Section D.13 Figure D.68 replace:
+### Section D.13 Figure D.68 C implicit pointer example #2

+Replace:

     98$: DW_LLE_start_end[<label0 in main> .. <label1 in main>)
             DW_OP_lit1 DW_OP_stack_value DW_OP_piece(4)